ko-br/Joystick-Teleoperation/readme.md

 - **Plug-and-play**: Automatically detects and connects to any joystick supported by `pygame`
 - **Dynamic mapping**: Assign and reassign handler functions to buttons at runtime
 - **Button identification**: Built-in tool to discover button indices on your specific controller
+- **Configuration persistence**: Save and load button mappings to JSON files
 - **Handler-based architecture**: Separates input handling from application logic

 ## Project Structure